The Real Estate M&A and Private Equity Review: South Korea

 Break fees and other deal protections

 Article 565 of the Civil Code provides that when a deposit is made by the buyer to the seller at the time of entering into a sale contract, the seller may terminate such contract by paying the double the amount it received from the buyer.
 This Article is applicable only when there is no other agreement between the parties.
-Thus, in order to strengthen the binding effects of the contract, the parties may include a provision explicitly ruling out the application of the above Article or stipulating liquidated damages as break fees.
+Thus, to strengthen the binding effects of the contract, the parties may include a provision explicitly ruling out the application of the above Article or stipulating liquidated damages as break fees.

 In ordinary transactions, each party bears its own taxes.
-For instance, any acquisition tax is borne by the buyer and any taxes imposed on the gain on transfer of the real estate is borne by the seller.
+For instance, any acquisition tax is borne by the buyer and any taxes imposed on the gain on transfer of the real estate are borne by the seller.

 iii Hostile transactions